echolevel/Fader3/README.md

 ### To do
 * Rotate case before exporting STL
-* Improve base so it extends the full length while still allowing Pico to be flush
-* Maybe clarify some stuff with the code
 * Implement the sysex config
 * Consider a startup mode to force mass storage - maybe all faders to max when plugging in?